Home

 Shield Bug Feeding on gum tree trunk

 Poecilometis is the largest stink bug genera (50 species) in Australia.
-They are usually found feeding on gum or wattle trees.
-We found a few different species in Brisbane.
-The adults are 20-25mm in body length.
+They are usually found feeding on gum or other native trees.
+We found a number of different species in Brisbane.
+The adults are 15-25mm in body length.
 Most are dark brown to reddish brown in colour.
-They are usually found on Eucalyptus or Callitris.
+They are usually found on Eucalyptus or other native trees.

 Zebra Gum Tree Shield Bug

-We found those bugs easily at Macgregor and Wishart bushland from late winter to late summer.
-They look similar to the other two Gum Tree Shield Bug species above.
+We found those bugs easily at Macgregor and Wishart bushland in Brisbane, from late winter to late summer.
+This is a medium size stink bug.
+On the body there are the coarse dense brownish punctuations patches and lines of chocolate brown on yellowish brown ground colour.
 More information and pictures please find in this page.

 Banksia Shield Bug